moroses/FreestylePulseOptimization/schema_doc.md

 | **Type**     | `string` |
 | **Required** | No       |

+**Description:** The location of a file containing the API token to IBM's services

 ### <a name="ibm-runtime_custom-x"></a>2.6.
 Property `root > ibm-runtime > custom-x`

 |                           |                                                         |